microsoft/TemplateStudio/docs/WinUI/readme.md

 ## Understanding concepts for Windows Template Studio

-Windows Template Studio approaches WinUI 3 app creation using the following attribute sets to decide how to best generate your app.
+Windows Template Studio approaches WinUI 3 Desktop app creation using the following attribute sets to decide how to best generate your app.
 Below are descriptions of everything you can do.

 ### Project Types

-**Project types** define the basic look and feel of your wINui 3 app.
+**Project types** define the basic look and feel of your WinUI 3 Desktop app.

 | Project type | Description |
 |-------------:|:------------|